 - Non-toxic (& zero waste) laundry powder

-- Loofah scrubbers and plastic-free dish brush
+- Loofah scrubbers & plastic-free dish brush

 - Castile dish soap